Ekpyrosis in Quantum Gravitational Anisotropic Bouncing Models: Abstract

 \section{Abstract}

-We explore the isotropization of the universe starting from potentially large anisotropies in the bouncing models using the ekpyrotic mechanism.
+We explore the isotropization of a model anisotropic universe in the bouncing models using the ekpyrotic potential without assuming initial conditions corresponding to an ekpyrotic phase.
+In particular, we explore the way use of ekpyrotic potentials may dynamically help isotropization for the considered initial conditions corresponding to the macroscopic classical contracting universe with potentially large anisotropies.
 As an example of a concrete non-singular bouncing mechanism, we consider the effective description of loop quantum cosmology for Bianchi-I and Bianchi-IX spacetimes for ekpyrotic and ekpyrotic-like potentials.
-For both of these spacetimes the cosmological singularity is resolved via multiple short-duration non-singular bounces.
-We perform a large number of numerical simulations for a wide range of initial conditions and find that the relative strength of the anisotropies at the end of the bounce regime is noticeably reduced in more than $90\%$ of the simulations, providing strong evidence for the isotropization ability of the ekpyrotic potentials.
-While the ekpyrosis phase in all the simulations is found to be rather short-lived, isotropization occurs over cycles of rapid non-singular bounces in the Planck regime via enhancement of the contribution of the (isotropic) energy density relative to the anisotropies at the bounces.
+Considering two different values of potential parameters and initial conditions corresponding to a classical macroscopic universe, we show that for both of these spacetimes the cosmological singularity is resolved via multiple short-duration non-singular bounces caused by quantum gravitational effects.
+We perform a large number of numerical simulations for a wide range of initial conditions which do not favor ekpyrosis initially.
+Even with such unfavorable initial conditions we show that the relative strength of the anisotropies at the end of the bounce regime is noticeably reduced in more than $90\%$ of the simulations.
+This provides a strong evidence for the isotropization ability of the ekpyrotic potentials.
+We find that isotropization can occur over cycles of rapid non-singular bounces in the Planck regime via enhancement of the contribution of the (isotropic) energy density relative to the anisotropies at the bounces.
 Achieving isotropization is found to be easier in Bianchi-I spacetimes when compared to Bianchi-IX spacetimes.
-Our results demonstrate that, while ekpyrosis might itself be insufficient to tame anisotropies at a single bounce, it can be significant when coupled with non-singular cycles in the bounce regime.
+Our results demonstrate that, even with initial conditions which are not most favorable for existence of ekpyrosis, an effective isotropization can occur in non-singular anisotropic models with ekpyrotic and ekpyrotic-like potentials.